 Pepsodent – Competitive Advantage

-It is well-known for its minty taste that comes of sassafras Pepsodent is said to have key ingredients like:
+It is well-known for the minty taste that comes with sassafras Pepsodent is said to have key ingredients like:

 The atrium contains sodium lauryl sulfate which is a surfactant (detergent) that is usually used in toothpaste.

 Lauryl sulfates are an important factor that differentiates the brand and provides Pepsodent an edge over rivals due to its antibacterial properties and also provides foam for clean teeth.